grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 15: Building a CRUD Application

-Now we build our first 'complete' application that has multiple screens to
+Now we build our first 'complete' application that has multiple screens to Create, Read, Update and Delete (CRUD) our data.
+This brings all the previous concepts together and will form the basis for all later web applications.

 16: Basic JavaScript